Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Tasmania: up to 250 can attend each undivided space in indoor recreational facilities, such as libraries, arcades, play centres, cinemas, museums, national institutions, historic sites and galleries, the 2 sq metre rule permitting.
 Up to 1,000 are allowed in each undivided outdoor space.

-Western Australia: cinemas, entertainment venues, casinos, libraries and cultural institutions are open in the Perth, Peel and south-west regions, but must observe the 4 sq metre rule.
+Western Australia: cinemas, entertainment venues, casinos, libraries and cultural institutions are open in the Perth, Peel and south-west regions, but must observe the 4 sq metre rule, and can have up to 150 patrons (not including staff).

 South Australia: venues are open, but density requirements must be observed, with a maximum of one person per 2 sq metres allowed at cinemas, theatres, concert venues, zoos, galleries, museums and historic sites.